V2V-GoT: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models and Graph-of-Thoughts: Introduction

 Some recent pioneering research works~\cite{chiu2025v2vllm, liu2025colmdriver, fang2025codrivingllm,gao2025langcoop} have started to explore LLM-based cooperative autonomous driving.
 However, the V2V cooperation in prior works~\cite{ liu2025colmdriver, fang2025codrivingllm} only involves the LLM as a pure language-based negotiator to resolve planning conflicts, which has not taken advantage of the multimodal understanding ability of MLLMs.
 In contrast, previous work \nameprior~\cite{chiu2025v2vllm} adopts MLLMs to fuse perception features from multiple CAVs and provide answers to perception and planning questions.
 Although \nameprior~\cite{chiu2025v2vllm} shows promising results, it has not considered the additional benefit of applying chain-of-thoughts or graph-of-thoughts reasoning on MLLMs.

 In this paper, we propose a new graph-of-thoughts reasoning framework designed for MLLM-based cooperative autonomous driving, as illustrated in Figure~\ref{fig:fig1}.
 We follow the problem setting from \nameprior~\cite{chiu2025v2vllm}, where all CAVs share their perception features with a MLLM.
-Any CAV can ask the MLLM to answer a driving-related question.
+Any CAV can ask the MLLM to answer a driving question.
 The MLLM fuses the perception features from all CAVs and performs inference to provide the answer.
-Unlike \nameprior~\cite{chiu2025v2vllm} and DriveLM~\cite{sima2023drivelm}, we propose a novel graph-of-thoughts reasoning framework designed for cooperative autonomous driving scenarios, as shown in Figure~\ref{fig:fig1} and \ref{fig:all_q_illustration}.
+Unlike previous work~\cite{chiu2025v2vllm,sima2023drivelm}, we propose a novel graph-of-thoughts reasoning framework specifically designed for cooperative autonomous driving scenarios, as illustrated in Figure~\ref{fig:fig1} and \ref{fig:all_q_illustration}.

-To verify the effectiveness of our proposed idea, we first curate the training and testing QA data samples of our proposed \namedataset~dataset, which is built on top of V2V4Real~\cite{xu2023v2v4real} cooperative driving dataset.
-Our \namedataset~includes $9$ types of QA samples, as shown in Figure~\ref{fig:all_q_illustration}.
+To verify the effectiveness of our proposed idea, we first curate the \namedataset~dataset, built upon the V2V4Real~\cite{xu2023v2v4real} cooperative driving dataset.
+Our \namedataset~includes $9$ different types of QA samples, as illustrated in Figure~\ref{fig:all_q_illustration}.
 Our proposed \textbf{occlusion-aware perception} questions (Q1 - Q4) consider visible, occluding, and invisible objects.
 Our proposed \textbf{planning-aware prediction} questions (Q5 - Q7) include prediction by perception features and prediction by other CAVs' current planned future trajectories.
-Our planning questions (Q8 - Q9) provide the suggested action settings and waypoints of future trajectories to avoid potential collisions.
+Our planning questions (Q8 - Q9) provide the suggested action settings and suggested waypoints of future trajectories to avoid potential collisions.
 Different types of QA are connected by a directed edge in our graph-of-thoughts, as shown in Figure~\ref{fig:fig1}.
-The answer of the parent QA is used as the input context of the child QA.
+The answer of the parent node QA is used as the input context of the child node QA.

 In addition to the newly curated dataset, we also develop our baseline model \namemethod, as shown in Figure~\ref{fig:model}.
-Unlike \nameprior~\cite{chiu2025v2vllm} and DriveLM~\cite{sima2023drivelm} that only take the perception features at the current timestep as visual input, our \namemethod~includes the perception features from both current and previous timesteps.
-This design can better capture the temporal dynamics of the surrounding driving scenes to provide better prediction and planning performance.
+Unlike the prior work \nameprior~\cite{chiu2025v2vllm} and DriveLM~\cite{sima2023drivelm} that only take the perception features at the current timestep as visual input, our \namemethod~includes the perception features from both current and previous timesteps to better capture the temporal dynamics of the surrounding objects.